fjall-rs/fjall/fjall/README.md

 - Cross-partition snapshots (MVCC)
 - Automatic background compaction

-For the underlying LSM-tree implementation, see: https://github.com/marvin-j97/fjall/tree/main/lsm-tree.

 ## Stable disk format

-// TODO: 0.3.0

-Is the disk format stable yet?
-Once 1.0.0 is released.
-From that point onwards, breaking disk format changes will result in a major bump.
+The disk format will be stable from 1.0.0 (oh, the dreaded 1.0.0...) onwards.
+Any breaking change after that will result in a major bump.

 ## Examples